 Each relay on the board has an indicator light associated with its output.
 For example, when the relay for the water feed solenoid is energized, the adjacent indicator light glows green.

 Comp/Sol output:

-The output for the liquid line solenoid is labeled COMP/SOL.
+The output for the compressor is labeled COMP/SOL.